Royals vs. White Sox Player Props Betting Odds

-Luis Robert and Vinnie Pasquantino are among the players with prop bets on the table when the Chicago White Sox and the Kansas City Royals meet at Kauffman Stadium on Tuesday (first pitch at 7:40 PM ET).
+Those looking to place a player prop bet can find odds for Luis Robert, Vinnie Pasquantino and others in the Chicago White Sox-Kansas City Royals matchup at Kauffman Stadium on Wednesday at 7:40 PM ET.

 Bet on this matchup or its props with DraftKings!